ffuntik/ML_project_5/README.md

   "Toy_examples" - testing ICNN performance on Toy Examples

-  "Multi_label_classification" - using ICNN for multy-label classification task
+  "Multi_label_classification" - using ICNN for multy-label classification task (with and without NNMF)

   "Face_completion" - using ICNN for face image completion task

-  "NNMF_with_ICNN" - using NNMF with ICNN for all tasks

 ### Examples:
 #### ICNN decision boundaries on Moons (top), Circles (middle) and 2-class classification (bottom) datasets.